No End To Problems At U.S. Department Of Veterans AffairsMatthew Russell

 Cleaning up the Department of Veterans Affairs may take a tremendous effort, especially since hundreds of thousands of veterans can’t seem to receive the care they deserve.
 Multiple reports conclude that the VA suffers from severe staff shortages, lengthy delays for vets to see a doctor and even falsified records that hide what’s really going on within this agency.
 Go Back 20 Years

 In 1992, a study from Texas Tech concluded veterans ages 51 to 56 were healthier, better educated, wealthier and more employed than non-veterans.
 By 2010, veterans ages 51 to 56 had lost all of these advantages.
 What happened in that time frame?
-What
+What went wrong with the VA?

 One reason for the deplorable health conditions in the VA system is a huge backlog of paperwork.
 The Washington Post reports 300,000 claims for compensation from injuries suffered during military service had backlogs of more than six months in 2014.
 The year before, backlogged claims reached a high of 611,000 cases.